 The radiofrequency ablation procedure (RFA) is a non-surgical, minimally invasive technique that is performed in an outpatient setting.
-RFA is very similar to the medial branch block procedure, which is used to diagnose pain coming from the facet joints.
-The goal of the radiofrequency procedure is to provide at least 50% relief of chronic neck or back pain (national average result) for 6-12 months duration, often times even longer.
+RFA is very similar to the genicular nerve block procedure, which is used to diagnose pain coming from the knee joint.
+The goal of the radiofrequency procedure is to provide at least 50% relief of chronic knee pain (national average result) for 6-12 months duration, often times even longer.

-Cervical Medial Branch Radiofrequency Ablation (Neurotomy)
+Genicular Nerve Radiofrequency Ablation (Neurotomy) for Knee Pain